 Is has two light strengths (Max 400 lumens) and it also has a strobe feature.
 This also has a belt clip:

 The Cree Q5 takes only 1 AA battery or a 14500 battery.
-This light also has a zoom feature, which allows you to adjust the beam.
+It also has a zoom feature, which allows you to adjust the beam.

 I personally own 9 of these lights.
-I originally bought 10 of these and got one in a survival subscription box.
+I originally bought 10, and got one in a survival subscription box.
 I gave away 2 of them as gifts.